breiting/zettel.nvim/README.md

 # zettel.nvim

-A minimal yet powerful [neovim](https://neovim.io) plugin for managing a **frictionless personal knowledge management (PKM)** system using Markdown files – inspired by the [Zettelkasten method](https://en.wikipedia.org/wiki/Zettelkasten).
+A minimal yet powerful [neovim](https://neovim.io) plugin for managing a **frictionless personal knowledge management (fPKM)** system using Markdown files – inspired by the [Zettelkasten method](https://en.wikipedia.org/wiki/Zettelkasten).

-- **Zero friction**: No folders, no manual filenames – just write.
+- Zero friction: No folders, no manual filenames – just write and link ideas.
-- **Flat file structure**: One directory for all notes, IDs ensure uniqueness.
+- Flat file structure: A single directory for all notes, with unique IDs to keep things organized.
-- **Frontmatter-based metadata**: Tags, titles, and properties instead of folder hierarchies.
+- Frontmatter-driven metadata: Titles, tags, and properties replace complex folder hierarchies.
-- **Seamless navigation**: Jump between notes, search by title or full-text with Telescope.
+- Seamless navigation: Effortlessly jump between notes or search by title/full-text using Telescope.
-- **Obsidian compatible**: Use the same vault in both neovim and [Obsidian](https://obsidian.md).
+- Obsidian-compatible: Use the same vault seamlessly in both Neovim and [Obsidian](https://obsidian.md).

 ## Why zettel.nvim?

-I struggled with my PKM for years, tested all different kinds of system, but never felt "at home", and never was satisfied.
-Until I found out the reason.
-I had too much friction.
-Which directory structure, which file naming scheme, which system.
-It somehow set me back and I never got into it as I was hoping.
-As a result I was thinking what may be the minimal setup which allows me to eliminate all friction?
-Well, zettel.nvim was the result, and perfectly fits my needs, since I am also a heavy neovim user.
-The main requirements for this plugin are:
+After years of experimenting with various PKM setups, I kept running into the same problem: **friction**.
+Which folder structure should I use?
+How should I name my files?
+Which system should I commit to?
+These questions constantly got in my way and prevented me from truly engaging with my notes.

+`zettel.nvim` is the result of stripping all that complexity away.
+It’s a minimal, opinionated setup that lets me focus entirely on writing and connecting ideas — and it integrates perfectly into my Neovim workflow.

+The core principles are simple:

 - All notes live in **one flat folder** (your "vault").
 - Files are named automatically with a simple system **date + random ID**: `YYYY-MM-DD-XYZ.md`.